-The frivolous suit: third paragraph of article 96 c.p.c. — when does it apply?
+The frivolous suit: third paragraph of Art 96 c.p.c. — when does it apply?
+The punitive nature of the award - .PDF file.

 This paper offers a systematic interpretation of article 96, third paragraph c.p.c. concentrating on the grounds wherein the judge may make award: what subjective element is required?
 The conclusion is that bad faith or negligence is necessary.
 Later, the punitive — not indemnity — nature of the award made in the terms of article 96, third paragraph c.p.c. is highlighted.